shellcromancer/audit-log-wall-of-shame/content/_index.md

 ### What is an audit log?
 [DataDog](https://www.datadoghq.com/knowledge-center/audit-logging/) provides good context on what qualifies as an audit vs. system log.

-"The difference between audit logs and system logs (e.g., error logs, operational logs, etc.) is the information they contain, their purpose, and their immutability.
-Whereas system logs are designed to help developers troubleshoot errors, audit logs help organizations document a historical record of activity for compliance purposes and other business policy enforcement."
+> The difference between audit logs and system logs (e.g., error logs, operational logs, etc.) is the information they contain, their purpose, and their immutability.
+Whereas system logs are designed to help developers troubleshoot errors, audit logs help organizations document a historical record of activity for compliance purposes and other business policy enforcement.

 ### Why does this exist?